ADGEfficiency/course-starter-python/neuapp/slides/datetimes/timezones.md

 ## Why timezones are hard

-Timezones are hard because it forces us to do something unnatural - consider the same point in time at different places.
+Timezones force us to do something unnatural - consider the **same point in time** in **different places**.

-Timezones are also arbitrary - where we draw timezone boundaries is mostly a political problem.
+Timezones are arbitrary - where we draw timezone boundaries is a political decision.
 China for example has only a single timezone.

-Timezones can change - cities can go from one timezone to another, or change timezone, due to either daylight savings or a political decision.
+Timezones can change - cities can change from timezone to another, due to either daylight savings or a change of timezone.

 ---

 ## Advice for working with timezones

-Make the decision early on about whether you need to support multiple timezones in your project.
+Make the decision early on about whether you need to support multiple timezones.

 Stick to one timezone if you can - if your entire business is within a single timezone, use this to your advantage!
-If all your data is in a single timezone, you may be able to use timezone naive timestamps.
+You may even be able to use timezone naive timestamps.

 Use standard timezones (timezones that do not observe daylight saving) where possible.

 Default to UTC - [even if it's not a silver bullet](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/).
-Consider storing the timezone alongside a UTC timestamp, or even storing the elements of the datetime (such as year or day) as separate columns (which we know know is a partitioned representation).
+Consider storing the timezone alongside a UTC timestamp.

-The requirements of your project will determine what the correct decision is for you and your colleagues.
-Spend time thinking about how you should be storing dates, datetimes and
+Consider storing the elements of the datetime (such as year or day) as separate columns (which we know know is a partitioned representation).

 ---